AhmedSabanovic/Flight-Delay-Explorer/README.md

-# US Airports Visualization
+# US Flight Delay Explorer

-An interactive visualization of airports across the United States, showing airport locations and delay percentages.
+An interactive visualization of flight delays across the United States, showcasing airport locations, delay percentages, and related statistics.

 ## Features
+- **Interactive Map:**
-- Interactive map with pan and zoom functionality
+  - Pan and zoom functionality with smooth transitions.
+  - Responsive design ensuring optimal display across devices.
+- **Airport Visualization:**
-- Airport markers sized based on zoom level
+  - Markers sized dynamically based on zoom level.
-- Clustering of airports at lower zoom levels
+  - Clustering of airports at lower zoom levels to enhance clarity.
-- Color coding based on delay percentages
+  - Color-coded markers representing delay percentages.
+- **Filter Options:**
+  - Select year to view data from 2019 to 2022.
+  - Set minimum percentage of delayed flights.
+  - Specify minimum number of connections.
+- **Histograms:**
+  - **Percentage of Delayed Flights:** Visual representation of delayed flight percentages.
+  - **Average Delay (Minutes):** Displays the average delay time in minutes.
+- **Tooltips:**
+  - Hover over markers to view detailed information about individual airports or clusters.
+- **Zoom Controls:**
+  - Buttons to easily zoom in, zoom out, and reset to the default view.
-- Easy-to-use zoom controls
+- **Legend:**
+  - Clear legend indicating the color scale for delay percentages.
+- **Performance Enhancements:**
+  - Data caching for faster load times and smoother interactions.
+  - Predictive loading of adjacent years to minimize wait times.

 ## Prerequisites
-- Web browser with JavaScript enabled
+- **Web Browser:** Modern browser with JavaScript enabled.
-- Local web server (to avoid CORS issues with local files)
+- **Local Web Server:** Required to run the application locally and avoid CORS issues.

 ## Running the Application